A Records vs. CNAME Records

 Mapping your Root Domain with A Records

-First you need to find the Advanced Zone Editor under the Domains section in cPanel.
+First you need to find the DNS Zone Editor under the Domains section in cPanel.

 After that you need to choose the root domain you will be mapping.
 In the example screenshot below you’ll see I have several, but you may only have one which would be the default.